Eonzenex/JC3MpRace/README.md

 3. Fixing issue link to the race gamemode
 6. Create the tool to add map easily (Just need to made the interface)
 13. Clean code
-15. Sync the voting system through all player and launch only one race event

 #### Credits
 Created by Myami(FR) and the help of lordFarquaad for scripting. || JSON File (Race) created by Protato .